GSTJ/react-native-magic-modal/README.md

 **Q:** Modals are appearing on top of native modal screens, such as the image picker.
 How can I fix this?

 **A:**
-This behavior can be disabled by passing `fullWindowOverlay: false` to the `magicModal.show` function.
+This behavior can be disabled by calling `magicModal.disableFullWindowOverlay()` before showing the modal.
 This will prevent the modal from appearing on top of native modal screens.

+You can also call `magicModal.enableFullWindowOverlay()` to re-enable it.

 ## Contributors